SCAPE-1

 Arditi C, et al. Patients' experiences with cancer care in Switzerland: Results of a multicentre cross-sectional survey.
 European Journal of Cancer Care.
 2022;31(6):e13705. doi: 10.1111/ecc.13705.
 (Link to article)

-SCAPE-1 and SCAPE-2 studies were funded by the Swiss Cancer Research.
+SCAPE-1 and SCAPE-2 were funded by the Swiss Cancer Research.

-SCAPE-CH study is partially funded by the Federal Commission for Quality (CFQ).
+SCAPE-CH is partially funded by the Federal Commission for Quality (CFQ) and partially by the participating centers.